-Any person suspecting a violation of the Wyoming Election Code may file a written complaint with the secretary of state for matters pertaining to statewide and legislative candidates, committees or organizations.
+Any person suspecting a violation of the Wyoming Election Code may file a written complaint with the secretary of state for matters pertaining to statewide and legislative candidates, committees, organizations or violations of W.S.
+22-25-106(d) by a county party central committee.
 Any person may file a written complaint with the county clerk regarding any violation of the Election Code by any county or municipal candidate, committee or organization.